-- 5. Implementation of Supportive Measures.
-The University shall treat parties equitably by offering Supportive Measures to the Complainant, and by following a grievance process that complies with this policy before the imposition of any disciplinary sanctions or other actions that are not Supportive Measures as against the Respondent.
-The University will maintain as confidential any Supportive Measures provided to the Complainant or Respondent, to the extent that maintaining such confidentiality would not impair the ability of the University to provide the Supportive Measures.
-The Equal Opportunity and Diversity Officer is responsible for coordinating the effective implementation of Supportive Measures.
-The Equal Opportunity and Diversity Officer should record and retain records regarding requests and provision of Supportive Measures in accordance with the requirements set out at XIV.
-Record Keeping, see below. - 6.
+- 4. Implementation of Supportive Measures.
+Chapman University shall treat parties equitably by offering Supportive Measures to the Complainant and Respondent, and by following a grievance process that complies with this policy before the imposition of any disciplinary sanctions or other actions that are not Supportive Measures as against the Respondent.
+Chapman University will maintain as confidential any Supportive Measures provided to the Complainant or Respondent, to the extent that maintaining such confidentiality would not impair the ability of Chapman University to provide the Supportive Measures.
+The Title IX Coordinator is responsible for coordinating the effective implementation of Supportive Measures.
+The Title IX Coordinator should record and retain records regarding requests and provision of Supportive Measure in accordance with the requirements set out at XIV.
+Record Keeping, below. - 5.
 Emergency removal.
-Nothing in this part precludes the University from removing a Respondent from the University's education program or activity on an emergency basis, provided that the University undertakes an individualized safety and risk analysis, determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of sexual harassment justifies removal, and provides the Respondent with notice and an opportunity to challenge the decision immediately following the removal. - 7.
-Administrative Leave.
-The University reserves the right to place a Respondent that is a non-student employee on administrative leave during the pendency of a grievance process. - 8.
-Amnesty for Student Code of Conduct Violations.
+For most cases, the enrollment status of a respondent will not be changed upon receipt of a report or during an investigation.
+If the University determines there is a credible safety concern, interim actions may be taken by the University after receiving a report of prohibited conduct but prior to a hearing outcome.
+These measures are taken against a respondent based upon the totality of the circumstances known at the time, following an individualized safety and risk analysis where the University has determined that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of sexual harassment justifies removal of the respondent, and provides the respondent with notice and an opportunity to challenge the decision immediately following the removal.
+They may be kept in place until a final investigation decision is released.
+These measures are designed to protect complainant(s), witness(es), and/or the University community from additional or ongoing prohibited conduct.
+Failure to comply with protective interim measures may result in a separate policy violation.
+Other measures include, but are not limited to, the following: